ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 }
 ```

-Now, create the CMakeLists.txt file below in the Vectors directory.
-You will use this file for building.
+Now, create the `CMakeLists.txt` file below in the Vectors directory.
+You will use this file for building:

 ```cmake
 add_library (Vectors SHARED "Vectors.cpp" "Vectors.h")